crossroadsfpga/enso/docs/getting_started.md

 ### Dependencies

-Norman has the following dependencies:
+Ensō has the following dependencies:
 * Either gcc (>= 9.0) or clang (>= 8.0)
 * Python (>= 3.6)
 * pip